 Senior Individualized Project in Biology

 All Kalamazoo College students do a Senior Individualized Project (SIP) as part of their college graduation requirement.
 Most biology majors elect to do their SIP in biology and research is normally done over a 10 week period during the summer before the senior year.
 Typically two units of academic credit are awarded, depending on the nature of the project.
-One unit of credit may be counted toward the biology major.
+The biology department will accept for credit in the major a maximum of one unit from one of the following sources:

 Archive of biology SIP theses and poster presentations (searchable; abstracts available to public)